jbtronics/CrookedStyleSheets/README.md

 A better solution would be, that browsers does not load the external content (referenced in CSS), when it is needed, but when the site is loaded.
 Then it would be impossible to detect single actions.
 This modification to content loading could be implemented by the browsers itself, or maybe by a plugin (similar to NoScript or uMatrix)

-The problem is that this maybe have a performance impact, because the browser has to load much content on inital site loading and maybe will not be using some of the content even once.
+The problem is that this solution maybe have a performance impact, because the browser has to load much content on inital site loading (and maybe the browser will not use the content at all).